 Key takeaway

-Action steps for your next project
+Action for the next project

-2. Mark any tolerance tighter than ±0.1 mm as “critical only”.
+2. Mark any tolerance less than ± 0.1mm as “critical only”.